StewAlexander-com/NetVendor/README.md

 5. Organize all output files in the `output` directory

 ### Updating the OUI Cache

-The tool uses a pre-seeded OUI database from Wireshark's manufacturers database.
-You can update this cache using:
+The package includes a pre-seeded `oui_cache.json` file containing manufacturer information from Wireshark's database.
+This cache is automatically installed with the package and used by default.
+However, if you need to update the cache with the latest manufacturer information, you can run:

 ```bash
 update-oui-cache
 ```

-This will download the latest manufacturers database from Wireshark and update the local cache.
+This will fetch the latest manufacturer database from Wireshark and update your local cache.

 ### Input File Formats
 The tool supports several input file formats: